santapris/QF635Project/docs/architecture/dashboard.md

       forwarding (e.g. forward at most 1 tick/s per instrument) to avoid flooding the WebSocket?
 - [ ] Rolling buffer size per panel — 100 events?
 Configurable?
-- [ ] Should filled orders be visually distinguished from rejected ones with colour coding?
+- [x] Should filled orders be visually distinguished from rejected ones with colour coding? — yes; order/open-order panels colour-code by status.
 - [ ] Dark mode only, or light/dark toggle?
 - [ ] Should the PnL chart show unrealised PnL only, or also realised?